Hosterra/whmcs-gandi/CONTRIBUTING.md

 ## Translating Gandi Registrar for WHMCS in your language

-To start to translate the Gandi Registrar for WHMCS interface in your language, just use the `english.php` file located in `/resources/lang/` directory as a "template"…
+To start translating the Gandi Registrar for WHMCS interface in your language, just use the `english.php` file located in `/resources/lang/` directory as a "template"…

 While your translation is completed, make a Pull Request, so it can be included in the next release.